Timeline of association football: 1900s

 For the first time, officially, a football tournament is played at the Summer Olympics in London, which was won by Great Britain.
-FC Internazionale, San Lorenzo de Almagro, Clube Atlético Mineiro, Feyenoord and Panathinaikos F.C. are founded.
+FC Internazionale, San Lorenzo de Almagro, Clube Atlético Mineiro, Feyenoord, Panathinaikos F.C. and Huddersfield Town A.F.C. were founded.
 Organized in Italy the Torneo Internazionale Stampa Sportiva, the first international football tournament for clubs, but not officially.